ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-University of Mount Union Housing Expenses, Fees, and More
+University of Mount Union Living Expenses, Fees, and More

 Room and Board Costs at University of Mount Union

 Room and board at University of Mount Union is $11,200 a year.
-This number includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the University of Mount Union's on-campus cafeterias and dining halls.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining facilities.

 Board costs can depend on how many meals are included in the plan you choose.